G10van1/azure-machine-learning-data-prediction/README.md

 # Exploring Automated Machine Learning in Azure Machine Learning

-This tutorial guides you through the process of exploring automated machine learning in Azure Machine Learning.
+This tutorial is based on official Microsoft documentation and tutorials.
+This document guides you through the process of exploring automated machine learning in Azure Machine Learning.
 You will learn how to train, evaluate, deploy, and test a machine learning model using the Azure Machine Learning studio.
 The complete exercise is expected to take approximately **30 minutes** to complete.

 ## Step 1: Create a Workspace in Azure Machine Learning